Sheinxy/Advent2021/README.md

 ### Day 9:
 I came prepared with Data.Matrix ;D. I was waiting to use that one, and here it is!
 Also, I think I did a fricking DFS using foldl, didn't I?

+### Day 10:
+This one was really easy.
+Too easy in fact, it was kind of boring :C I mean, it's just matching parenthesis all over again in the end